front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 * `answer` of type Rich Text
 * `link` of type Link

-Like in the previous example, we can model the corresponding GraphQL type after the Custom Type and in this case we add a root query to retrieve a list of FAQ with a basic pagination and search capability:
+Like in the previous example, we can model the corresponding GraphQL type after the Custom Type and in this case we add a root query to retrieve a list of FAQ with a basic pagination and search capabilities:

 ```graphql
 type Faq {